andre-st/dotfiles/GAMING.md

 #### "Nintendo is for children and females" brand image:

-- although having 'mature' games with deeper stories, crime and blood, see my manly games list in [History section](#history); there are USK/PEGI 18 but no "AO-rated" titles (I don't miss Switch-pr0n)
+- there are 'mature' games with deeper stories, crime and blood, see my manly games list in [History section](#history); USK/PEGI 18 but no "AO-rated" titles (I don't miss Switch-pr0n)
 - confuses marketing to children with children-only market;
   many mature games are ports from the _manly consoles_, though
 - whatever _adult_ means when it comes to video games, since adults are expected to seek real adventures rather than just play (practice) them (movies/books?)
+- Nintendo as platform vs Nintendo as game developer
+- "family friendly",
-- "family friendly", but many Games imho actually adhere to childish aesthetics (early Nintendo aesthetics were cartoony too but resonated better with older ppl than the bright colors and round big-headed puppet-bodies - Chibi aesthetic - nowadays);
+    - but many Games imho actually adhere to childish aesthetics
+    - early Nintendo aesthetics were cartoony too but resonated better with older ppl than the bright colors and round big-headed puppet-bodies - Chibi aesthetic - nowadays
-  I like Japan but Kawaii pop culture not so much
+    - I like Japan but Kawaii pop culture not so much
+    - Zelda BOTW can older and younger bc artsy/pretty
+    - there are animated series and Anime that I would probably still find cool or pretty today (Ghost in the Shell, Akira, MD Geist, Armitage III, Blame, Black Lagoon, Ghibli movies, Arcane, ...); in Germany, drawn media are dismissed as childish, in the past more so than today, unlike in France or, of course, in Japan
 - two types of "cute" games: girls’ games and children’s games
 - male adult bearded Switch-Youtubers in children's rooms, surrounded by little dolls (amiibo) and stuffed Nintendo-merch animals